meizabel/documentation/motivation/index.md

 * Classes must be [immutable](../motivation/immutability.md) unless there is a good reason not to do so.

-That’s it!
-Now you know what Spine is  all about.
+To get in depth understanding of these principles read the articles in this chapter.

 ---
-When you are ready to dig into details, check  Architecture and Domain Model [Concepts](../concepts.md) lying in the Spine’s foundation.
+When you are ready to dig into further details, check  Architecture and Domain Model [Concepts](../concepts.md) to find out what is lying in the Spine’s foundation.